-- The rising influence of EX: The changing work environment and new employee expectations are also affecting CX strategies.
+- The rising influence of EX: - The changing work environment and new employee expectations are also affecting CX strategies.
 Hybrid and remote working have become more commonplace, and organizations have to find ways to enable their employees with technology to achieve higher levels of employee satisfaction and productivity.
 In turn, these advances in EX can support improved CX delivery.
 AI is an important enabler here: advances in AI are enhancing the abilities of traditional RPA and fueling predictive and increasingly powerful real-time analytics that organizations can use to deliver data-driven CX and EX insights. - Cloud-based CX: Migrating their CX functions to the cloud allows organizations to scale up and down easily as demand changes.
 It gives them the flexibility to add enhancements on-demand and securely, thereby accelerating their access to innovation, while allowing the integration of digital technologies such as advanced analytics and AI.
-They can also seamlessly try out new digital communication channels such as cloud-based apps and chatbots, or deploy real-time speech and text analytics in support of automated agent assistance and quality management, among other benefits.
-Cloud computing has laid the foundation for composable CX technology: a robust set of product and technology building blocks.
-Composable CX is achieved by assembling, combining and orchestrating individual CX capabilities that use open application programming interfaces and microservices in order to achieve resilience, scale and innovation.
-In fact, cloud technology is identified as the top solution that organizations need to reshape their future CX capabilities, followed by AI and predictive analytics.
-The changing work environment and new employee expectations are also affecting CX strategies.
+They can also seamlessly try out new digital communication channels such as cloud-based apps and chatbots, or deploy real-time speech and text analytics in support of automated agent assistance and quality management, among other benefits. - Cloud computing has laid the foundation for composable CX technology: a robust set of product and technology building blocks.
+Composable CX is achieved by assembling, combining and orchestrating individual CX capabilities that use open application programming interfaces and microservices in order to achieve resilience, scale and innovation. - In fact, cloud technology is identified as the top solution that organizations need to reshape their future CX capabilities, followed by AI and predictive analytics.

-modern CX strategies even more firepower.

-For example, contact centers are introducing more widespread automation in the form of chatbots or intelligent routing, even if some customer interactions are still escalated to a human.
-An AI-driven bot can take notes and produce call summaries and evaluations while an agent is still talking to a customer, for example, and it's all integrated - the call recording, the voice and the app.
-These tools can also take valuable and time-saving next steps, such as prompting an automated robotic process to export the latest call data to the organization's customer relationship management (CRM) system. - organization are always fully secure.

-• Al-powered CX solutions: AI, machine learning and predictive analytics - all integrated into a workplace environment where hybrid and remote working have become the norm - are giving • Customer journeys and hyperpersonalization: To identify key themes across all customer interactions that can lead to actionable insights, organizations need to start mining all touchpoints - voice or digital - for data.
+- AI-powered CX solutions: AI, machine learning and predictive analytics all integrated into a workplace environment where hybrid and remote working have become the norm - are giving modern CX strategies even more firepower. - For example, contact centers are introducing more widespread automation in the form of chatbots or intelligent routing, even if some customer interactions are still escalated to a human.
+An AI-driven bot can take notes and produce call summaries and evaluations while an agent is still talking to a customer, for example, and it's all integrated - the call recording, the voice and the app. - These tools can also take valuable and time-saving next steps, such as prompting an automated robotic process to export the latest call data to the organization's customer relationship management (CRM) system. - Customer journeys and hyperpersonalization: To identify key themes across all customer interactions that can lead to actionable insights, organizations need to start mining all touchpoints - voice or digital - for data.
 This requires comprehensive customer journey design.
-Then, hyperpersonalization can anticipate a customer's needs based on real-time data such as their browsing and buying behavior. • Cybersecurity: Security remains a crucial consideration in fast-evolving CX and EX strategies where there is sensitive customer and employee data to protect, as well as the need to reassure customers that their digital interactions with an
+Then, hyperpersonalization can anticipate a customer's needs based on real-time data such as their browsing and buying behavior. - Cybersecurity: Security remains a crucial consideration in fast-evolving CX and EX strategies where there is sensitive customer and employee data to protect, as well as the need to reassure customers that their digital interactions with an organization are always fully secure.